CaladBlogBaal/Tataru/README.md

 ### Mirapi ###

-Command and Aliases | Description | Usage
+Command and Aliases | Description | Example Usage
 ----------------|--------------|-------
 `mirapi, mi` | The main command for mirapi by itself returns glamours on the main page | `tataru mirapi` `acceptable_flags, af` | Returns acceptable arguments that can be passed as flags for equipment and filters commands | `tataru acceptable_flags`